Rodents in the yard or on the property can be a big nuisance. They can spread diseases, wreak havoc on the property, and may contaminate the food.

 So, in conclusion, their effect on the ecosystem is significantly negative, and that’s why they need to be controlled.

-Controlling is just one aspect.
+Controlling and stopping the nutria from coming to your property is just one aspect.

 Before you can do that, you need to inspect where the Nutrias are hiding and if they are even there on the property.